 In a shock to no woman, the research found that few heterosexual women climaxed through penetrative sex alone.
 In fact, there was a noticeable pattern between people who had more oral sex having more orgasms in every demographic except straight men.

 Women who did orgasm with penetrative sex typically had a sexual encounter that also involved deep kissing, manual genital stimulation and/or oral sex.
 The authors of the study refer to this as the “Golden Trio,” making it sound like a mythical power-force in a young adult fantasy book series rather than something most couples could engage in.

 First of all, we need to stop treating penis-in-vagina penetrative sex as the be-all and end-all and prioritizing the sexual pleasure of heterosexual men.
 We need an overall shift to thinking of sex as something that should be mutually pleasurable and consensual for all parties involved.
 And we definitely need to stop dismissing women’s bodies as “tricky” or not designed to orgasm — in fact, the clitoris is the only part of any body (male or female) that exists exclusively for pleasure.

 Yes, our sex ed leaves a lot to be desired and in many cases doesn’t even acknowledge sexual pleasure as a desirable goal of sex (more on that another day), but nothing’s stopping you from learning about your partner’s body or your own.
 A recent (or really any) edition of the women’s health bible Our Bodies, Our Selves is a good start, as are sites like Scarleteen and content from sex educators like Aida Manduley, Ignacio Rivera, Laci Green and Ericka Hart.

-If you haven’t taken sexual pleasure into your own hands, there’s no better time to start and help close the orgasm gap.
+And if you haven’t taken sexual pleasure into your own hands, there’s no better time to start and help close the orgasm gap.